amal98ashwin/Mudrabharati_software/README.md

 ## Steps for installation

-1) Download the zip file and extract the files to a folder.
+1) Download the zip file using the drive link and extract the files to a folder.
 2) Please ensure that the dependent files are in the same directory as the .exe file.
 3) Open the mudrabharati_desktop.exe file to run the application and explore MUDRABHARATI!